 On 11 September 2008, MHRD, Ministry of Human Resource Development, Government of India declared 11 November as the National Festival of National Education Day.
 The first National Education Day was inaugurated on 11 November 2008 by the then President of India Pratibha Patil at Vigyan Bhawan.

 The Ministry of Human Resource Development sets a different theme for National Education Day every year.
-The theme of this year is “Changing Course, Transforming Education.”
+The theme of this year is “Embracing Innovation.”
 This theme indicates that there is a need to reform the education system and make it adaptable to the current times.

 Education has the most important place in life.
 The life of every person depends on his education.
 As education will be given to a person, his life will go on accordingly.
 Today we are celebrating National Education Day across the country.
 Every year on November 11, this day is celebrated to commemorate the birth anniversary of Maulana Abul Kalam Azad, the first Education Minister of India.
 Various programs and campaigns are organized on this day to spread awareness about education and to make every person literate.